catherineisonline/pizza-time-with-react/README.md

 1. .env.backend (in the backend folder)

-- TURSO_DB_URL, TURSO_DB_TOKEN - these variables contain information that will connect you to the Turso database.
-You can use the following [documentation](https://docs.turso.tech/sdk/ts/quickstart).
+- SUPABASE_URL, SUPABASE_API_KEY - these variables contain information that will connect you to the Supabase database.
+You can use the following [documentation](https://supabase.com/docs/reference/javascript/initializing).
 If you use any other database you need to use the according information to connect to that database.
-The token can be created after registration.
+The API key can be created in the Supabase dashboard after registration.
   Note that the table for users in my case is named "users" and contains the following data: id | email | password | fullname | address | number.

 2. .env.frontend